-Having adequate water storage tank along with new distribution pipe network, production well and sufficient stand tap, after construction of mini water supply network in the camp area will be helpful to the DRPs to minimize their scarcity of water.
+There are suffering lots about collecting water from bottom of the hill.
+Old women are facing problem to collect water that's why they are drinking less water.
+Do not washing hand and cloth regularly.
+So, having adequate water storage tank along with new distribution pipe network, production well and sufficient stand tap, after construction of mini water supply network in the camp area will be helpful to the DRPs to minimize their scarcity of water.
 Minimizing the scarcity of water, adequate and equitable distribution of water, less gender-based violence and minimizing conflict will be ensured in camp area by proper layout and design of adequate water points.
-For this well-structured design of mini water pipe supply network, access and distance of to the collection point would be more convenient to the women and child and will reduce the amount of energy expenditure they had spent on this task and time In fact, after construction of water supply network, practicing of power if any which used to abuse for sexual or commercial exploitation during collection of water will inactive through easy accessibility to water collection point.
-Further, adequate and no stop water supply facilities to the DRPs will contribute to improve the hygiene practice in camp area as well.
+For this well-structured design of mini water pipe supply network, access and distance of to the collection point would be more convenient to the women and child and will reduce the amount of energy expenditure they had spent on this task and time.
+In fact, after construction of water supply network, practicing of power if any which used to abuse for sexual or commercial exploitation during collection of water will inactive through easy accessibility to water collection point.
+Further, adequate and nonstop water supply facilities to the DRPs will contribute to improve the hygiene practice in camp area as well.

-Negatives impact:
+Negative's impact:

-Operation of this subproject interventions, will have no significant negative impact on the community unless excessive withdrawal of water deplete the GW level and consequently ineffectiveness of production well.
-Failure of distribution pipe network may interrupt the non-stop water services in the camp.
+Operation of this sub-project intervention will have no significant negative impact on the community unless excessive withdrawal of water depletes the GW level and consequently ineffectiveness of production well.
+Failure of distribution pipe network may interrupt the nonstop water services in the camp.
 However, there are some adverse impacts during project construction works, but all adverse impacts are very much site & time specific and with proper management plan those adverse impacts are manageable.